 - 2 garlic cloves, finely minced

 - ½ teaspoon sesame oil

 - ¼ - ½ teaspoon dried chili flakes

 - Preheat oven to 375°F. and line a large baking sheet with parchment paper.

 - In a large bowl, toss the wings with the sesame oil, salt and pepper.

-- Place them on the baking sheet and bake for 35 to 40 minutes or until crispy.
+- Place wings on the baking sheet and bake for 35 to 40 minutes or until crispy, turning once halfway through.

 - Meanwhile, prepare the glaze.
 Whisk the honey, coconut aminos (or soy sauce), lime zest and lime juice, garlic, oil and chili flakes together.

 - Transfer to a small skillet and boil rapidly until the glaze is slightly thickened.
 Watch carefully to prevent it from boiling over.
 Remove from the heat.